potterjane/bobs-and-bangs/README.md

 Special thanks to:
 - Code Institute Mentor Mo for his time and for always offering his support and suggestions on what this developer needs to focus on in order to complete the project.
-- Boyfriend Fredrik, friends Alex and Emelie and sisters Marie and Erin for testing the website and giving this developer positive and constructive feedback.
+- Boyfriend Fredrik, friends Alex and Emelie, sisters Marie and Erin and dad for testing the website and giving this developer both positive and constructive feedback.

 #### Disclaimer
 The content of this website, including the images and videos used, are for educational purposes only.